oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 1. Locate **Configuration** in the left menu of the homepage.

 	Using data provided within **Configuration** you can easily identify a resource's installation location.
 This can be helpful to quickly identify where to find log files.
 Stack Monitoring **Configuration** provides quick access to both general OCI properties and resource-specific properties.
-Using this Concurrent Manager as an example, the **Resource-specific** properties such as database service_name and the application schema name can help you quickly identify the database and schema that contains the EBS data.
+Using this Concurrent Manager as an example, the **Resource-specific properties** such as database service_name and the application schema name can help you quickly identify the database and schema that contains the EBS data.

 	![Concurrent manager resource-specific properties](images/3-1-home.png " ")

 ## Task 4: Review application topology

-1. Locate **Related Resources** under the Resources menu on the left side of the homepage.
+1. Locate **Topology** under the Resources menu on the left side of the homepage.

 	Now let's learn about the application topology capability within Stack Monitoring.
-From the left side menu, locate **Related Resources**. **Related Resource** provides quick access to all resources associated with this Concurrent Manager.
+From the left side menu, locate **Topology**. **Topology** provides quick access to all resources associated with this Concurrent Manager.
 This capability makes it easy to identify which EBS Application the Concurrent Manager belongs to.
 Additionally, you can identify which management agent monitors this concurrent manager.
 Identifying the monitoring agent is useful if the status of the resource is Not Reporting.
 Typically, if a resource has a status of Not reporting, the Management Agent is not uploading data.

 	![Concurrent Manager related resources](images/4-1-home.png " ")